How is lymphoma of the skin diagnosed?

 For this test, you may be asked to lie on your side or sit up.
 The doctor first numbs an area in the lower part of the back over the spine.
 A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.

 Lab tests of biopsy or blood samples

-These tests may be done on biopsy samples or, in some cases, blood samples to help diagnose lymphoma and determine what type it is.
+Lab tests are done on the biopsy samples (and in some cases, blood samples) to help diagnose lymphoma and determine what type it is.
 Pathologists can sometimes tell which kind of lymphoma a patient has by just looking at the cells under a microscope, but usually these other types of tests are needed to confirm the diagnosis.

 In this test, a part of the biopsy sample is treated with special antibodies (man-made versions of immune system proteins) that attach to cells only if specific molecules are on their surface or inside the cells.
 These antibodies cause color changes, which can be seen under a microscope.
 This test can be used to help diagnose lymphoma and tell what type it is.

 Like immunohistochemistry, this test looks for certain substances on the surface of cells that help identify what types of cells they are.
 But this test can look at many more cells than immunohistochemistry.

 For this test, a sample of cells is treated with special antibodies that stick to the cells only if certain substances are present on their surfaces.
 The cells are then passed in front of a laser beam.
 If the cells now have antibodies attached to them, the laser will cause them to give off light, which can be measured and analyzed by a computer.
 Groups of cells can be separated and counted by these methods.

 This is the most commonly used test for immunophenotyping – classifying lymphoma cells based on the substances (antigens) on their surfaces.
 Different types of lymphocytes have different antigens on their surface.
 These antigens also change as each cell matures.